 Earning an undergraduate degree in criminal justice is not too different from taking up a traditional program.
 However, they do have a few differences worth noting.
 Some examples include:

-Criminal justice programs focus mostly on helping students understand criminal law, law enforcement best practices, as well as the criminal justice system.
+Criminal justice programs focus mostly on helping students understand criminal law, law enforcement best practices, as well as the criminal justice system and major US military bases.
 So, the coursework naturally involves attending lectures, reading case studies and dissecting laws and policies rather than doing fieldwork.

 If you are taking up synchronous classes through video conferencing, you might find that the learning environment is not too different from face-to-face classes.
 You will still be listening to your professor in real-time and even be asked to participate from time to time.
 However, if the class format is asynchronous, the learning environment changes drastically.
 Here, you will have to independently accomplish your coursework with little interaction with your instructor or your classmates.